Scalable Long-Term Beamforming for Massive Multi-User MIMO: Proposed Solution

 which represents a simple raw estimate of the spatial covariance matrix for user $j$.

 Importantly, the update time for the matrix estimation, $T_{\subsf LT}$, can be relatively long -- on the order of the coherence of the \emph{large scale propagation parameters}, such as the angles of arrival and path gains, not the phases of the paths.
-For example, in the simulations of this paper, the matrix will be re-estimated once every $T_{\subsf LT}=10$\,\si{ms}.